-- 1. Wearing sunglasses Sunglasses reduce the amount of light (and also the UV rays) that reaches our eves. - 2.
-Covering up Clothes can help to block some of the UV rays that can damage our skin. - as many UV rays, protecting it from harm.
+- 1. Wearing sunglasses Sunglasses reduce the amount of light (and also the UV rays) that - 2.
+Covering up Clothes can help to block some of the UV rays that can damage our skin. - 3.
+Sun cream This stops our skin from absorbing as many UV rays, protecting it from harm.